 - Undying Loyalty: To one another and their families.
 However, the "family" one doesn't apply to Scootaloo because we never see her family.

 - Unwitting Instigator of Doom: They accidentally released Discord by arguing in front of his stone prison in "The Return of Harmony - Part 1".
 At least, that's one interpretation of events; others think they started fighting in front of his statue because he was already getting close to freedom.

 - Vitriolic Best Buds: Apple Bloom and Scootaloo.
 Sweetie Belle is really only a part of this when the entire group fights with each other.

-- What The Hay, Heroines?/My God, What Have We Done?: "Hearts and Hooves Day" (where they turned Big Mac and Cheerilee into love-dovey zombies) and "Ponyville Confidential" where they make up slanderous stories about others.
+- What the Hay, Heroines? / My God, What Have We Done?: "Hearts and Hooves Day" (where they turned Big Mac and Cheerilee into love-dovey zombies) and "Ponyville Confidential" where they make up slanderous stories about others.

 "Aren'tcha gonna stay for brunch?"